 We are a carrying species according to Dr Peter Cook, so it is natural for us to be with and comfort our children, usually through closeness or with milk, not leave them to cry until they stop.

-There are a number of reasons why your baby won’t sleep at night, below are the 10 that we’ve come up with.
+There are a number of reasons why your baby won’t sleep at night, below are the 10 most common.

 10 reasons why your baby won't sleep at night